Real Estate Investment

 Before you close on any turnkey property:

-- Get an independent inspection — even a "renovated" property can have deferred issues that the seller didn't address
+- Get an independent inspection: even a renovated property can have deferred issues the seller did not address

-Our team helps investors evaluate turnkey and non-turnkey rental properties across all six South Florida counties — with independent comp analysis and cash flow modeling.
+Our team helps investors evaluate turnkey and non-turnkey rental properties across all eight South Florida counties, with independent comp analysis and cash flow modeling.
 Reach out here or explore properties by county.